Xilinx/smartcam/README.md

   * Command line scripts and configurations.

-    These allow for the user to define different video input and output device targets using the "smartcam_aa1" application.
+    These allow for the user to define different video input and output device targets using the "smartcam" application.
 These are to be executed using the UART/debug interface.
 Example scripts and configuration definitions are provided below.

 * Example scripts are provided on the system.
 For location see "File Structure"